Electronic waste is a serious problem in

 irritate the lungs and cause permanent organ damage.

-Effectively regulating India's electronic waste recycling industry
+Effectively regulating India's electronic recycling industry

 is a significant challenge, and many children will be forced to continue working